-Southeast of the Austrian capital, Vienna, the continuous influences of the warm Pannonain climate help define the character of the wines.
-In contrast to other areas, a fuller, rounder body is characteristic of the wines from Carnuntum, the Thermenregion and Burgenland.
-The Pannonian area is where Austria shows off its prowess in red wine production.
-The full-bodied Zweigelt is dominant from Carnuntum to the Seewinkel.
+To the south-east of the Austrian capital, the character of the wines is shaped by the almost relentless influences of the warm Pannonian climate.
+In contrast to other regions, wines from Carnuntum, the Thermenregion and Burgenland are usually characterised by a fuller body.
+The Pannonian region is where Austria shows off its prowess at red wine production, with full-bodied Zweigelt wines being the dominant variety between Carnuntum and the Seewinkel area.